ML4GLand/EUGENe/docs/contributing.md

-# Overview
+# Contributing
+Coming soon

-EUGENe represents a collection of methods, data and models for analyzing genomics sequence data with deep learning.
-It is very much meant to be a community project, and there are no shortage of places to start contributing to EUGENe, many outside of just writing code.
-All contributions, including bug reports, bug fixes, documentation improvements, enhancement suggestions, and other ideas are welcome.
+EUGENe is designed to be a community project and there are no shortage of places to start contributing to EUGENe (many outside of just writing code!).
+All contributions, including bug reports, bug fixes, documentation improvements, enhancement suggestions, and other ideas, are welcome.
 Everyone within the community is expected to abide by our `code of conduct <https://github.com/pydata/xarray/blob/main/CODE_OF_CONDUCT.md>`_.

 Please do not hesitate to contact us if you have any questions or suggestions.

 Large parts of this document came from the [Pandas Contributing Guide](http://pandas.pydata.org/pandas-docs/stable/contributing.html).

-Where to start?
+#Where to start?

-Bug reports and enhancement requests
+#Bug reports and enhancement requests

-#Submitting a bug report
+##Submitting a bug report

-Version control, Git, and GitHub
+#Version control, Git, and GitHub

+#Development workflow

+##Creating a development environment

+##Update the main branch

+##Create a new feature branch

-Development workflow
+##The editing workflow

+##Commit and push your changes

+##Open a pull request

 #Creating a development environment

-#Update the main branch

-#Create a new feature branch

-#The editing workflow

-#Commit and push your changes

-#Open a pull request

-Creating a development environment

-#Creating a Python Environment
+##Creating a Python Environment

-#Install pre-commit hooks
+##Install pre-commit hooks

-Contributing to the documentation
+#Contributing to the documentation

-#About the xarray documentation
+##About the xarray documentation

-#How to build the xarray documentation
+##How to build the xarray documentation

-##Building the documentation
+###Building the documentation

-##Writing pages
+###Writing pages

-###Referring to other documents and sections
+####Referring to other documents and sections

-Contributing to the code base
+#Contributing to the code base

-#Code standards
+##Code standards

-##Code formatting
+###Code formatting

-##Backwards compatibility
+###Backwards compatibility

-#Testing with continuous integration
+##Testing with continuous integration

-#Test-driven development code writing
+##Test-driven development code writing

-##Writing tests
+###Writing tests

-##Using `pytest`
+###Using `pytest`

-#Running the test suite
+##Running the test suite

-#Documenting your code
+##Documenting your code

-Contributing your changes to EUGENe
+#Contributing your changes to EUGENe

-#Commiting your code
+##Commiting your code

-#Pushing your code
+##Pushing your code

-#Review your code
+##Review your code

-#Delete your merged branch
+##Delete your merged branch

-#PR Checklist
+##PR Checklist